kubernetes/website/content/en/blog/_posts/2023-04-11-kubernetes-1.27-blog.md

 ## Node Service Log Viewer

 This feature helps cluster administrators debug issues with services running on nodes by allowing them to query service logs.
 To use the feature, ensure that the `NodeLogQuery` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled for that node, and that the kubelet configuration options `enableSystemLogHandler` and `enableSystemLogQuery` are both set to true.
-On Linux we assume that service logs are available either via journald.
-On Windows we assume that service logs are available in the application log provider.
-On both operating systems, logs are also available by reading files within `/var/log/`.
+On Linux, we assume that service logs are available via journald.
+On Windows, we assume that service logs are available in the application log provider.
+Logs are also available in the `/var/log/` and `C:\var\log` directories on Linux and Windows, respectively.

-A node level administrator can try out this alpha feature on all their nodes, or on just a subset.
-Provided you're authorized to do so.
+A cluster administrator can try out this alpha feature on all their nodes, or on just a subset.

 ## ReadWriteOncePod PersistentVolume Access Mode goes to beta